U.S. Route 150 in Indiana: Illinois state line to Vincennes

 After crossing the Illinois state line, US 150 briefly travels along the Vermillion–Vigo county line.
 The roadway soon gradually curves south, serving Libertyville, Shirkieville, and New Goshen.
 As US 150 approaches Terre Haute, the route largely parallels US 41 east of the Wabash River as well as SR 63.
 Along the way, US 150 serves St. Mary-of-the-Woods and the college it serves, Ferguson Hill, and West Terre Haute.
 The route then travels eastward, serving Taylorville before crossing over the Wabash River.
 Along with crossing the river and entering Terre Haute, US 150 splits into a one-way pair, with eastbound traffic using Ohio Street and westbound traffic using Cherry Street.

 In the city of Terre Haute, as the pair approaches downtown, as well as the Vigo County Courthouse and the Indiana State University, the route then turns south along US 41 (3rd Street), a two-way, divided roadway.
 As a concurrency, both US 41 and US 150 serve the CANDLES Holocaust Museum and Education Center, I-70/US 40, and the Terre Haute Action Track.
 Both routes also serve Southwood, Allendale, and Woodgate.
 Near the Terre Haute campus of the Ivy Tech Community College, both routes meet SR 641 at a trumpet interchange.
 Through the rest of Vigo County, the roadway serves Youngstown and Pimento.
 The road then serves several more towns in Sullivan County: Farmersburg, Standard, Shelburn, Sullivan, Paxton, and Carlisle (which serves the Wabash Valley Correctional Facility).

 On their way to Vincennes, US 41 and US 150 bend slightly west, connecting Oaktown, Busseron, and Emison.
 As both routes approach the city limit of Vincennes, they come across SR 67 at a modified diamond interchange and then US 50 at a cloverleaf interchange.
 Drivers wanting to stay on US 41/US 150 would have to use a one-lane ramp, with southbound traffic using a loop ramp and northbound traffic using the outer ramp.
 US 41 and US 150 then travel concurrently with US 50 via an expressway bypass around Vincennes.
-However, this triplex concurrency is brief as both US 50 and US 150 soon turn eastward at a directional Y interchange.
+However, this triplex concurrency is brief as both US 50 and US 150 soon turn eastward at a full Y interchange.